grimme-lab/qc2-teaching/doc/programming.rst

      close(io)
    end program files

-You see that you can interact with your files like with the standard input or output, but instead of the asterisk you need to give each file a number.
+You see that you can interact with your files like with the standard input or output, but instead of the asterisk, you need to give each file a number.
-Fortunately you do not have to keep track on the numbers used, as Fortran will do this automatically for you.
-Of course you can check the value of ``io`` after opening a file and will find that it is just a (negative) number used to identify the file opened.
+Fortunately, you do not have to keep track of the numbers used, as Fortran will do this automatically for you.
+Of course, you can check the value of ``io`` after opening a file and will find that it is just a (negative) number used to identify the file opened.